Shrimp Cocktail in Avocado Bowls

 Instructions

-• In a medium bowl, whisk together the ketchup, mayonnaise, worcestershire, sriracha, ginger and salt until it’s fully blended.
+• In a medium bowl, whisk together the ketchup, mayonnaise, Worcestershire, sriracha, ginger, and salt until fully combined.

 • Add the cooked shrimp to the cocktail sauce, and toss to coat.